bendr/bender/spec/data-model.md

       * property name `count`
       * both incoming and outgoing value are the value of the *count* property on *C*
-  * a DOM output with
+  * a DOM property output with
       * target element *T*
       * DOM property `textContent` (note: this is the default)
       * both incoming and outgoing value are the value of the *count* property